L0G3X/MysqlConnector/README.md

 ## How to build
 ---------------
-to build this project, u have to install mysql server (ms windows) and link mysql's include dir path and lib dir path to project.
+To build this project, u have to install mysql server (ms windows) and link mysql's include dir path and lib dir path to project.